top of page

 Mina Marsow is a writer from Brooklyn whose work reflects a life lived between worlds.
 Raised Hasidic and now part of secular American culture, she writes stories rooted in the nuances of cultural difference.
 Her work invites readers to expand their perspective through deeper understanding of themselves and others.

-Mina Marsow writes about the beauty and contradictions within different cultures—and how holding space for both deepens our understanding of ourselves and others.
+Mina Marsow writes about the beauty and contradictions within different cultures and how holding space for both

 Add Mina's stories to your Inbox!